 Jehovah’s Witnesses were first registered in Baku in 1999 and were granted reregistration in 2002. * In subsequent years, the Witnesses had a measure of religious freedom but were subjected to tight government control, including police raids on religious meetings and censorship of literature.

 However, freedom of worship of the Witnesses in Azerbaijan became more difficult after the State Committee for Work with Religious Associations (SCWRA) introduced amendments to the religion law.
 In 2010, the SCWRA rejected the Witnesses’ reregistration application on technical grounds, thus leaving the Baku religious community without full legal status.The Witnesses have also attempted to register in other cities in Azerbaijan, but without success.

-Jehovah’s Witnesses experience increasing harassment and restrictions because of the government’s growing control of religious activities.
+Jehovah’s Witnesses continue to experience harassment and restrictions.
 The police have searched some Witnesses’ homes and confiscated their personal property, including Bibles.
 Law-enforcement officials have arrested and prosecuted some Witnesses for sharing their religious beliefs with others, resulting in heavy fines and imprisonment.
-In cities where the Witnesses have not been able to obtain registration, authorities consider their religious services unlawful.
-They disrupt them, detain attendees, and impose heavy fines.
+Without registration, authorities consider the Witnesses’ religious services unlawful, thus they disrupt them, detain attendees, and impose heavy fines.

 ^ par.
-2 Religious Community of Jehovah’s Witnesses in the Azerbaijani Republic
+2 Registered as the Religious Community of Jehovah’s Witnesses in the Azerbaijani Republic